iref-use/chiaki-macos-builds/README.md

-# Chiaki builds for Mac OS with SDL support.
+# How to build Chiaki for Mac OS with SDL support.

 You may need to install brew and xcode dev tools.
 ```